 (1 row)

-The output means that all transactions that have a transaction ID >= 5062286
+The output indicates that all transactions with a transaction ID >= 5062286

-see this tuple.
+can see this tuple.
 When the tuple is deleted, the xmax

-value is populated with the largest transaction ID that can see this tuple.
+value is updated with the transaction ID of the deleting transaction.
 The ctid

 BEGIN;